-In the past 15 years many companies have used the PSI subsidy and its forerunners such as PSOM.
-Netherlands Enterprise Agency has supported more than 1000 private investment projects in Africa, Asia, Latin-America and Central and Eastern Europe.
+In the past 15 years, many companies have used the PSI subsidy and its forerunners such as PSOM.
+The Netherlands Enterprise Agency has supported more than 1,000 private investment projects in Africa, Asia, Latin-America and Central and Eastern Europe.
 These projects have contributed significantly to the economic development and poverty reduction on these continents.

-An evaluation (2010) by an independent organisation proved that:
+An evaluation in 2010 by an independent organisation proved that:

-- An estimated 57% of all projects results in a durable business, seeing that these are still existing 7-10 years after project started
+- An estimated 57% of all projects resulted in a durable business, seeing that they were still existing 7 to 10 years after the project had started;

-- On average a PSI/PSOM project creates 81 jobs (direct employment), and after follow-up investments even 30% more jobs are created
+- On average, a PSI/PSOM project created 81 jobs (direct employment), and after follow-up investments even 30% more jobs were created;

-- In general, PSI projects serve as a good example to other companies regarding CSR.
-PSI projects offer employment standards that are above average, including salary, fringe benefits and education.
-Many projects have also encouraged the use of standards and certifications in these countries
+- In general, PSI projects served as a good example to other companies regarding Corporate Social Responsibility (CSR).
+PSI projects offered employment standards that were above average, including salary, benefits and education.
+Many projects also encouraged the use of standards and certificatons in these countries;